What Is Vein Disease?

 - Non-healing wounds on your legs

-If you have leg discomfort that matches any of the above symptoms, you may have vein disease.
-Receiving treatment for vein disease can help alleviate signs and symptoms and prevent your condition from becoming worse.
+If you have leg discomfort that matches any of the above symptoms, you may have venous insufficiency.
+Receiving treatment can help alleviate signs and symptoms and prevent your condition from becoming worse.